 MFA in Creative Writing

-The MFA in Creative Writing program does not require a GRE score for admission
+The MFA in Creative Writing program does not require the GRE

 - 4 Residency courses: 6 semester hours,